 Humpback whale watching is a popular seasonal activity, but time

 constraints of shore time may make this difficult for some of the short cruise stops.

-Gibbs Cay, a stingray encounter where the rays freely ineract with people, is also a popular shore excursion for cruise guests.
+Gibbs Cay, a stingray encounter where the rays freely interact with people, is also a popular shore excursion for cruise guests.
 You can snorkel with the rays and feed them, if you wish.
 These tours are typically combined with a

-snorkelling cruise where you can see the coral reefs on Grand Turk's southern coast.
+snorkeling cruise where you can see the coral reefs on Grand Turk's southern coast.